Laura Crepeau '16 works on the last 300 of 1,000 reusable pads set to ship to Tanzania this spring. Sharon Rolenc

 Katies Never Quit

 For two months, Crepeau contacted major manufacturing companies, requesting donations of feminine products.
-She also reached out to larger hospital systems that that dispose of unused or expired feminine products as medical waste.
+She also reached out to larger hospital systems that dispose of unused or expired feminine products as medical waste.

 “I kept getting rejection after rejection.
 They all came back to me saying that they don’t donate unless you’re the American Red Cross or a recognized nonprofit,” says Crepeau.